 The first heart broken

-He was handsome, caring and a simple no-hassle kinda guy.
+He was handsome, caring, and a simple no-hassle kinda guy.
 We went strong for over a year, till I don’t know what happened to me.
-I wanted more, but did not know what it was that I wanted.
-He wanted more too, more commitment and even marriage.
+I wanted more but did not know what it was that I wanted.
+He wanted more too, more commitment, and even marriage.
 I was far from ready.
-Conversations turned to arguments to ugly fights.
+Conversations turned from arguments to ugly fights.
 One day I just walked out.
 He spent the next two years trying to get us back together, I was steadfast.
-Till one day I heard news of his impending nuptials.
+Till one day I heard the news of his impending nuptials.
 A part of me wanted to run back to him.
 The other part of me took up my parents’ offer to look for a suitable groom.